 “What motivates me every day is trying to make people’s lives better,” said Sabrina Schwietzer, one of KI's product marketing managers.
 “We interact with furniture so much everyday that there’s a very distinct possibility it can make your life experience better.”

 That was the crux behind the Hiatus Sleeper Bench.
-Caregivers often times felt frustrated or awkward when trying to convert a hospital’s sofa into a sleep surface.
-Either they didn’t quite know how to operate the sleeper or had to track down healthcare staff for assistance.
+Caregivers in healthcare settings often times felt frustrated or awkward when trying to convert a hospital’s sofa into a sleep surface.
+Either they didn’t quite know how to operate the sleeper or had to track down staff for assistance.

 “It makes it easy and convenient for a patient’s loved ones to stay overnight.”
 Bosman said.
 “How valuable is that if you’re ill and you’ve got someone by your side?”